Natural Language Processing

 if you are a student of TraTec:

-you learned the intro to Python in PBR
+you had the intro to Python in PBR

 else: